-5 trends for technology marketers in the Age of Agility The LinkedIn B2B Technology Buying Survey includes insights and responses from 5,894 technology decision makers in North America, Latin America, Europe, Middle East, Africa, and Asia Pacific.
-Of these, 39% (2,298) respondents were from the EMEA region.
+5 trends for technology marketers in the Age of Agility The LinkedIn B2B Technology Buying Survey includes insights and responses from 5,894 technology decision-makers in North America, Latin America, Europe, Middle East, Africa, and Asia Pacific.
+Of these, 9% or 557 respondents were from the Latin American region.
 The trends uncovered in the survey will help B2B tech marketers to win in the 2020's by working smarter, not harder.
-Say Hello The Anonymous Established or The end Open Frontier: Buyer is here to Challenger? to the IT users is your The Post Sales Buyers want Facilitator extended Gap is up for stay both brand grabs See page 23 for global survey respondents and methodology maintain or increase budgets
+The Anonymous Established or Say Hello The end Open Frontier: Buyer is here to to the IT The Post Sales Challenger? users is your Facilitator Gap is up for Buyers want extended stay both brand grabs See page 23 for global survey respondents and methodology maintain or increase budgets

-EMEA businesses are reassessing the fundamentals Organisations have had no choice but to revisit the fundamentals as strategies and budgets have pivoted due to the economic impact of the pandemic.
-The knock-on effects are evident when looking at predicted technology spend across every region, company size and sub-category over the next 12 months.
+Latin American businesses are reassessing the fundamentals Organizations have had no choice but to revisit the fundamentals as strategies and budgets have pivoted due to the economic impact of the pandemic.
+The knock-on effects are evident when looking at predicted technology spend across every region, company size and subcategory over the next 12 months.

 We believe these shifts in spending reflect evolving business models as companies navigate three common recovery scenarios(1): - Business disrupted companies which are facing severe revenue and profitability challenges due to decreasing customer demand.
 Their technology budgets are likely to be impacted by efforts to cut costs and preserve cash flow. - Business unusual companies which are developing creative solutions to overcome temporary revenue declines.
 Technology budgets of these companies are likely to remain neutral or shift toward priority initiatives. - Business evolved companies which are adapting quickly and offering differentiated services to unlock greater value with new and existing audiences.
-Technology budgets are likely to increase, fuelling future growth through innovation.
+Technology budgets are likely to increase, fueling future growth through innovation.
 What does this mean for technology buyers and providers?

-The results of the survey uncovered that buyers are conflicted about spending, with many businesses reassessing the role of technology alongside new strategic priorities.
-2020 has unearthed issues around technology over-spending and a lack of technology adoption and efficiency.
-Around one-third of technology buyers are planning to decrease their spend compared to before COVID-19, while 13% will halt spending altogether.(2) Yet there is unanimous belief that technology investments are needed to boost resilience.
+The results of the survey uncovered that buyers globally are conflicted about spending, with many businesses reassessing the role of technology alongside new strategic priorities.
+This year has unearthed issues around technology over-spending and a lack of technology adoption and efficiency.
+Around one-third of technology buyers are planning to decrease their spend compared to before COVID-19, while 13% will halt spending altogether.
+Yet there is unanimous belief that technology investments are needed to boost resilience.
 The pandemic has driven a digital transformation, due to remote working, virtual selling and other unavoidable tech needs.
-Respondents proved there is still a substantial amount of investment underway, with 30% planning to keep budgets the same as before and 13% to increase budgets.(2)
+Respondents proved there is still a substantial amount of investment underway, with 30% planning to keep budgets the same as before and 13% to increase budgets.